 7. Property Being Conveyed.
 In addition to the items listed in Section 9(B) of the Purchase Agreement, all of Seller’s right, title and interest in each of the following are included with the Property being sold:

 a.
-All interests, if any, in oil, gas and minerals in place below the surface of the Land, including all coal, metals, ores, sand, gravel and the like;
+All trees and crops growing on the Property;

 b.
-All trees and crops growing on the Property;
+All Contracts; and

 c.
-All Contracts;

-d.
 All surface water rights, groundwater rights and other water rights or water credits, relating to or used in connection with the Property.

 Seller’s personal property that is not affixed to the land, including all rolling stock, equipment, quads, gators, tractors and implements, rented equipment, tools and related farm production equipment, or property belonging to third parties, is specifically excluded from the Property and shall be retained by Seller, except those items identified and agreed to by Seller and Buyer during the Due Diligence Period.